sammlapp/aiexperiments-bird-sounds/README.md

 ## Bird Sounds
 Thousands of bird sounds, visualized using machine learning.

+The goal of this fork is to use or take inspiration from the google creative lab project to create a music-making tool using bird sounds.

 ## About

 Bird sounds vary widely.
 This experiment uses machine learning to organize thousands of bird sounds.
 The computer wasn’t given tags or the birds’ names – only the audio.
 Using a technique called t-SNE, the computer created this map, where similar sounds are placed closer together.